AndromedaOMA/Bachelor_Thesis_Project/README.md

 The training and testing of the model will be done through two partitions:
   1. The training partition containing a number of 11.6K data.
   2. The testing partition containing a number of 824 data.

 ---

+<h1 id="conclusion" align="left">🔚 Conclusion</h1>

+So far, I have managed to add a "MultiHeadAttention" module to the architecture of the original model.
+I have trained, on several occasions, the original model (without modifications) and the modified one.
+Thus, after careful analysis of the plots made based on the PESQ and STOI evaluation metrics, I have come to the conclusion that the performance is slightly changed.
+Therefore, the modified FSPEN model (which contains the attention module) manages to avoid some of the over- or under-amplification/estimation problems observed in the original model.
+This is highlighted by plots that show a more pronounced clustering of the analyzed audio sequences and classified based on the PESQ/STOI evaluation metrics.
+We can further improve the performance by adding more performant and efficient concepts to the model.

+---